thoughtworks/build-your-own-radar/README.md

 ### How To Use

-The package has two dependencies [d3](http://d3js.org/) and [chancejs](http://chancejs.com/) that needs to be loaded separatedely for now, in the future there's a plan to add maintain these dependencies.
+The package has two dependencies [d3](http://d3js.org/) and [chancejs](http://chancejs.com/) that needs to be loaded separatedely for now, in the future there's a plan to add and maintain those dependencies.

 Please view the file `examples/index.html` for general usages.